Online Misinformation: Fighting the Infodemic (7-9)

 - Hackers.
-Scams have emerged that promise accurate information, only to try to steal your personal information or install malicious software for political or economic gain.
+Scams have emerged that promise accurate information, only to try to steal your personal information or install malicious software.

 - Political enemies.
-The USA and the European Union have claimed that they have detected a coordinated effort by the Russian government to spread misinformation about COVID-19, elections, and other issues.
+The USA and the European Union claim that they have detected a coordinated effort by the Russian government to spread misinformation about COVID-19, elections, and other issues.
 Sometimes local or national politicians spread misinformation to try and get an advantage over their opponents.

 - Scammers.
-Whether they are selling a “miracle cure” or secret insider information, a lot of people are trying to convince us that they are more trustworthy than the CDC or the WHO.
-In the end, they are trying to sell you membership, a product, or a conspiracy theory tied to a different issue (such as anti-vaccine ideas).
+Whether they are selling a “miracle cure” or secret insider information, a lot of people are trying to convince us that they are more trustworthy than official sources or experts.
+In the end, they might be trying to sell you membership, a product, or a conspiracy theory tied to a different issue (such as anti-vaccine ideas).